-- 1. Analyze the relationship between increased energy use and the economic development of some countries. - 2.
-Evaluate the impacts on the environment and the limits of non-renewable energy resource development. - 3.
-Describe the benefits and costs of using alternate energy resources. - 4.
-Describe the benefits of energy conservation and reduced consumption to the economy and the environment. - 5.
-Evaluate how you can play your part in sustaining energy resources.
+- Energy types - Analyze the relationship between increased energy use and the economic development of some countries. - Evaluate the impacts on the environment and the limits of non-renewable energy resource development. - Describe the benefits and costs of using alternate energy resources. - Describe the benefits of energy conservation and reduced consumption to the economy and the environment. - Evaluate how you can play your part in sustaining energy resources.